 American Football is famous for action, and also producing injury.
 Many teenagers play this sport, and as a result of the forces generated, as well as the mismatch in body sizes, injuries to various body parts are common.
 However, the highest injury rates are seen in professional football.
 Also, interestingly, injuries are more common during games, compared to during practice.
 It is thought that the athletes "play harder" during the game, and are more likely to take risks.

 The following is a partial list of some of the injuries we see and treat every day this time of year, related to football:

 Knee injuries come in a variety of types.
 Very frequently, we see injuries to the ACL, or MCL, or both.
 In addition, meniscus tears are quite frequent with either of those types of injury (especially ACL tears).
 Some trainers have access to cryotherapy units, which are very useful on the field for inflammation and pain control.
 Ice bags are also commonly used.
-For an easier way to ice your knee, try our FIZIO by Recover Gear Knee Sleeve.
+For an easier way to ice your knee, try our Dura*Soft Knee Sleeve & Knee Wrap.